-Transfer students: Apply for admission by February 15
+Transfer students: Apply for admission by February 1

-Foundation scholarships: Complete online application at www.mtsu. edu/scholarships by February 15
+Foundation scholarships: For application and deadline information visit www.mtsu.edu/scholarships.
+Deadlines range from December to April.
 Tennessee Education Lottery Scholarship Program (TELS): The priority deadline requires the FAFSA results to be on file in the Financial Aid Office by September 1; submit the completed FAFSA by April 1, if possible.